idansc/fga/README.md

   <img src="/imgs/model.png"" height="50%" width="50%"/>
 </p>

-You can also follow (https://github.com/idansc/mrr-ndcg), the ensemble approach for the 2020 challange will be released there.
+* You can also follow (https://github.com/idansc/mrr-ndcg), the ensemble approach for the 2020 challange will be released there.
-Another usecase of FGA can be found here (https://github.com/idansc/simple-avsd)
+* Use-case of FGA for videos can be found here (https://github.com/idansc/simple-avsd)

 ## Requirements